10 Things to Consider when Appraising Domain Names

 This is similar to looking at trends.
 Do you remember fidget spinners?
 If you owned spinner.com before the fidget spinner came out, the value of that domain would have been dramatically inflated by that product’s popularity.
-But now the popularity of fidget spinners has fallen off a cliff, likely taking the value of Spinner.com with it.
+But now, the popularity of fidget spinners has declined sharply likely taking the value of Spinner.com with it.

 To explain this metric, I’ll provide an example from personal experience.
 When I first got into the domain business, the value of gold was very high.
 Because of this, I sold the domain GoldTrading.com for a significant amount of money.
 Today, I wouldn’t make nearly as much on that domain because the market isn’t as hot for anything gold.

 Another example is Syria.
 A colleague of mine, born and raised in Turkey, told me that he used to go to Syria for summer vacation.
 He said it was a beautiful and popular vacation destination.
 If you owned Syria.com 9 or 10 years ago, that might have been a place where you sold vacation packages.
 I would wager that the vacation package market for Syria is not as good as it used to be.
 And logically, the value of that domain has taken a major beating in the market.